myyoss/FUNDLE-COOL-WORDLE-CLONE/README.md

 I love this game!

-Here are somee cool features I wish I had:
+Here are some cool features I wish I had:

 - Registration✍️
 - Statistics🏓